-Join us for this two weeks contemplative learning where we will learn together What is Deep Ecology as a philosophy, as a way to see and interpret life, as an approach to deepen our connection with nature and as a way of living.
+Join us for this three weeks contemplative learning where we will learn together What is Deep Ecology as a philosophy, and as an approach to deepen our connection with nature and as a way of living.
 The third week will give an overview of What is Natural Farming and its history.
 We will learn practical tools on how to apply Natural Farming in our garden or on our farm.

 This two weeks program is designed to have balance of the learning through different channel of our being:

 Head: Theoretical learning, critical thinking, debate, discussion, deep reflection & deep questioning.
 The learning through the head help us to understand deeply of what is happening around us and in the world.
 Understanding and deeply questioning the reality presented to us is a way to liberate ourselves from it.

 Heart: listening to what we are feeling when we engage ourselves in nature and her stories.
-Allowing the heart to feel the love, joy, compassion or the feeling of sadness & fear allowing ourselves to feel the pain ourselves, the world & Mother Earth.
+Allowing the heart to feel the love, joy, compassion or the feeling of sadness & fear allowing ourselves to feel the pain of the world & Mother Earth.
 We will use the activities of The Work That Reconnect of Joanna Macy and other practices to help our heart to learn deeply.
 We need the learning through our heart to bring about transformation at a deep level.

 Spirit : Spirituality, Meaning & purpose.
 Learning at this level is about being conscious of our values and purpose, seeing ourselves as part of a greater universe and realizing our connection, relationship and responsibility in that picture. a learning at this level helps us to stay connected with our core and bring meaning to life.